California Jumbo Mortgage

 Remember that the interest rate and payment on the HELOC can change each month, so your total mortgage payment can vary from month to month.
 Also, the payment on the HELOC is an interest-only payment (you’ll need to pay more to bring down the principal).

-Home Equity Loan (HELOAN)
+How A Home Equity Loan (HELOAN) Can Help

 A HELOAN is a fixed-rate mortgage with a 15, 20, or 30-year term.
 A HELOAN is like a regular first mortgage: your rate will never change, and your monthly payment will never change.

 HELOAN example: Let’s say you are buying a home in San Jose for $2,500,000, and you want your first mortgage loan amount to be $1,500,000; however, you only have $500,0000 to use as a down payment.
 Because you don’t want an adjustable rate, you look at HELOAN as a solution.
 You’ll need a HELOAN amount of $500,000 to complete the purchase.